checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 ## Checking LValue Expressions

-While traversing each statement in a function body, the bounds checker keeps track of the inferred bounds for the following kinds of lvalue expressions:
+While traversing each full expression in a function body, the bounds checker keeps track of the inferred bounds for the following kinds of lvalue
+expressions:

 1. Variables (e.g. `v`)
 2. Member expressions (e.g. `s.f`, `s->f`)